volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 // ..
 ```

-As you may have noticed, we made all fields required, except of the **message**.
+As you may have noticed, we've made all the fields required except for **message**.
 Let it be optional.

-By default, Formik validates the whole form after each change event, on blur and before submission, which has a negative impact on the user experience, because showing an error for the **email** field if user types the **fullName** is not correct:
+By default, Formik validates the entire form after each change event, on blur and before submission, which negatively impacts the user experience because showing an error for the **email** field if user types the **fullName** is not correct:

 ![Formik Validation All At Once](/img/validation-all.gif "Formik Validation All At Once")

-One more thing to remember - It will allow **handleSubmit** function to be executed only if the form does not contain any errors, if there is at least one, the form can't be submitted, unless an error is fixed.
+One more note: the **handleSubmit** function can only be executed if the form contains no errors, if there is at least one, the form cannot be submitted unless an error is fixed.

 ## Step 4: Show errors for "touched" fields only

-Showing the whole list of errors for the form when providing the data for only the first input is not good at all.
+Showing the entire error list for the form when data is only entered for the first input is not good at all.

-Let's fix it to show the errors only related to the current field, after user stops typing.
+Let's change it to show only the errors related to the current field after the user has stopped typing.

-Formik keeps track of the "touched" fields, just like of the "errors" or "values".
+Formik keeps track of the "touched" fields, just like the "errors" or "values".

-To use this field, we have to pass **formik.handleBlur** function to each input (this function works similar to the **formik.handleChange**):
+To use this field, we need to pass the **formik.handleBlur** function to each input (this function works similarly to **formik.handleChange**):

 ```jsx
 // ..